Izu Ugonoh: Mixed martial arts career

 On July 11, 2020, news surfaced that Ugonoh transitioned from boxing to mixed martial arts and had signed a contract with Konfrontacja Sztuk Walki.
 He made his mixed martial arts debut at KSW 54 on August 29, 2020.
 In his first fight he defeated Quentin Domingos.

 Ugonoh was scheduled to make his sophomore MMA appearance against the undefeated heavyweight prospect Thomas Narmo at KSW 60, but Narmo was forced off the card on March 6 with an rib injury.
-The undeafeated German Uğur Özkaplan served as Narmo's replacement.
+The undefeated German Uğur Özkaplan served as Narmo's replacement.
 In turn, Özkaplan was replaced by Marek Samociuk.
 He lost the bout via TKO in the second round after gassing in the first round.

 Ugonoh rematched with Marek Samociuk at KSW 70 on May 28, 2022.
 He lost the bout again, losing via TKO stoppage due to ground and pound in the first round.